-MISRA C++[36]: 5-0-21, 5-2-4 to 5-2-9, and 9-5-1
+MISRA C++ [30]: 5-0-21, 5-2-4 to 5-2-9, and 9-5-1

-CERT C guidelines[38]: EXP38-C, INT00-C, INT07-C, INT12-C, INT13-C, and INT14-C
+CERT C++ guidelines [31]: EXP38-C, INT00-C, INT07-C, INT12-C, INT13-C, and INT14-C

-Ada Quality and Style Guide [1]: 7.6.1 through 7.6.9, and 7.3.1
+Ada Quality and Style Guide [1]: 7.6.1 to 7.6.9, and 7.3.1

-Hogaboom, Richard, A Generic API Bit Manipulation in C[17]

 Mechanism of failure

 Computer languages frequently provide a variety of sizes for integer variables.
 Languages may support short, integer, long, and even big integers.
-Interfacing with protocols, device drivers, embedded systems, low level graphics or other external constructs may require each bit or set of bits to have a particular meaning.
+Interfacing with protocols, device drivers, embedded systems, low-level graphics or other external constructs may require each bit or set of bits to have a particular meaning.
 Those bit sets may or may not coincide with the sizes supported by a particular language implementation.
 When they do not, it is common practice to pack all of the bits into one word.
 Masking and shifting of the word using powers of two to pick out individual bits or using sums of powers of 2 to pick out subsets of bits (for example, using 28=216+28+24 to create the mask 11100 and then shifting 2 bits) provides a way of extracting those bits.
 Knowledge of the underlying bit storage is usually not necessary to accomplish simple extractions such as these.
 Problems can arise when programmers mix their techniques (e.g. arithmetic and logical operations) to reference the bits or output the bit, since storage ordering of the bits may not be what the programmer expects.

+For the C programming language [18], Hogaboom [13] discusses generic bit manipulation in C. The C++ programming language [19] also shares many of C’s characteristics but also provides higher level constructs.

 Packing of bits in an integer is not inherently problematic.
-However, an understanding of the intricacies of bit level programming must be known.
+However, an understanding of the intricacies of bit level programming is a must.
 Some computers or other devices number the bits smallest-to-largest while others number them largest-to-smallest.

-Note some programmers think of this as left-to-right and right-to-left.
+Note Some programmers think of this as left-to-right and right-to-left.
 Common terminology discusses shifting bits left-to-right or right-to-left where the sign bit (if present) is considered to be the left-most bit.

-The kind of storage can cause problems when interfacing with external devices that number the bits in the opposite order.
-One problem arises when assumptions are made when interfacing with external constructs and the ordering of the bits or words are not the same as the receiving entity.
+Storage organization can cause problems when interfacing with external devices that number the bits in opposite order.
+One problem arises when incorrect assumptions are made when interfacing with external data sources or sinks and the ordering of the bits or words are not the same on both sides.
 Programmers may inadvertently use the sign bit in a bit field and then may not be aware that an arithmetic shift (sign extension) is being performed when right shifting causing the sign bit to be extended into other fields.
 Alternatively, a left shift can cause the sign bit to be one.
 Bit manipulations can also be problematic when the manipulations are done on binary encoded records that span multiple words.
-The storage and ordering of the bits must be considered when doing bit-wise operations across multiple words as bytes may be stored in big-endian or little-endian format.
+Knowledge of the storage and ordering of the bits is a must when doing bit-wise operations across multiple words as bytes may be stored in big-endian or little-endian format.

 Applicable language characteristics